ruslanmv/webclone/docs/MCP_GUIDE.md

-# 🤖 WebMirror MCP Server - Complete Guide
+# 🤖 WebClone MCP Server - Complete Guide

 ## Overview

-WebMirror is now available as an **official Model Context Protocol (MCP) server**, making website cloning and file downloading capabilities available to AI agents like Claude, CrewAI, and any MCP-compatible framework.
+WebClone is now available as an **official Model Context Protocol (MCP) server**, making website cloning and file downloading capabilities available to AI agents like Claude, CrewAI, and any MCP-compatible framework.

 ---

 ## What is MCP?

 **Model Context Protocol (MCP)** is an open standard that lets AI agents use external tools and services.
-By running WebMirror as an MCP server, AI assistants can:
+By running WebClone as an MCP server, AI assistants can:

 - Clone entire websites
 - Download specific files or URLs